liferay/liferay-docs/develop/tutorials/articles/liferayui-taglibs/using-liferay-ui-tabs-and-sections.markdown

 show how to add and use the `liferay-ui:tabs` tag with the `liferay-ui:section` tag in the `view.jsp` of a portlet:

-- **Step 1:** Reference the liferay-ui Taglib.
+- **Step 1:** Reference the liferay UI Taglib.
-- **Step 2:** Insert and Configure the LiferayUI Tabs Tag in the View JSP.
+- **Step 2:** Insert and Configure the Liferay UI Tabs Tag in the View JSP.
-- **Step 3:** Insert and Configure the LiferayUI section Tags in the View JSP.
+- **Step 3:** Insert and Configure the Liferay UI section Tags in the View JSP.

 Follow these steps and you'll have a well organized UI for your portlet in no time!

-## Step 1: Reference the Liferay-UI Taglib
+## Step 1: Reference the Liferay UI Taglib

 1. Open the `view.jsp` of your portlet.
 Create one if it does not already exist.